DamilolaAhmadu/Movie-Recommendation/README.md

 ## Data Collection :

-The data set has been obtained from Grouplens.
+The data set has been obtained from Grouplen.

 Link : https://grouplens.org/datasets/movielens/20m/